Lemna trisulca aka Ivy Leaved Duckweed

 Common names

-How to care for Ivy Leaved Duckweed
+How difficult is it to take care of Ivy Leaved Duckweed

 If you're looking for a plant that offers a moderate level of challenge, Ivy Leaved Duckweed is a great choice to test your gardening skills.